 The feature has two main rules:

 - Redemptions are only available for travel purchases made within 90 days from the date the purchase posts to your account.
-Qualifying travel purchases generally include those that are coded by the merchant as having been made from airlines, hotels, car rental, limousine, and taxi services, bus, cruise, and rail lines, and travel agents and timeshares.
+Qualifying travel purchases generally include those coded by the merchant as having been made from airlines; hotels; car rental companies; limousine and taxi services; bus, cruise, or rail lines; travel agents; and timeshares.

-- You'll receive one cent in value per Capital One mile when redeeming miles for account credits using the Purchase Eraser feature.
+- You'll receive $.01 in value per Capital One mile when redeeming miles for account credits using the Purchase Eraser feature.

-For example, say that you’ve racked up 50,000 miles with a Capital One travel credit card.
-Those miles are worth $500 (50,000 * $0.01).
-If you then use your credit card to book a hotel stay or flights for $750 in the past 90 days, you could “erase” or subtract $500 using your travel credit, knocking the amount you owe down to $250.
+Suppose you’ve racked up 50,000 miles with a Capital One travel credit card.
+Those miles are worth $500 (50,000 x $0.01).
+If you've used your credit card to book a hotel stay or flight for $750 in the past 90 days, you could “erase” or subtract $500 using your travel credit, knocking the amount you owe down to $250.

-How to Redeem Rewards With the Capital Purchase Eraser
+How to Redeem Rewards With the Capital One Purchase Eraser

 Capital One isn't responsible for how merchants assign purchase codes, and some travel-related charges could code the wrong way and thus be ineligible for removal via the Purchase Eraser.